 Winners will also receive the ever-changing Enigma Gift.
 (That's right, we're not telling!
 We promise it will always be thoughtful.
 It may also be fun, funky, profound...or maybe all three.)

-The Monthly Musepaper returns in February (with some exciting news)!
+The Monthly Musepaper returns this summer (with some exciting news)!

 Think back to those first heady moments, those first scary steps, that first inkling of what was to come...Take us back to the beginning.